brucezztong/ZZTong-Prefabs/README.txt

 These POIs are copyright by Bruce Tong.
 Do not panic.
 This does not preclude derivitive works.
 It only establishes my rights in accordance with the GPLv3.
-Note that I am not able to express the copy right on the individual files of the modlet because they are often binary files.
+Note that I am not able to express the copyright on the individual files of the modlet because they are often binary files.
 This notice covers the entire modlet.
 My copyright only applies to my changes to any POIs that are derivitite works, such as TFP POIs brought forward from older versions of the